downloadplanet/downloadplanet/aidaim-sqlmemtable-pro-186564.md

+# AidAim SQLMemTable Pro
-# AidAim SQLMemTable Pro<br />SQLMemTable is light and fast in-memory database system with SQL support.
+SQLMemTable is light and fast in-memory database system with SQL support.
 Key Features:
 - No BDE; no DLLs
 - SQL'92 (DML & DDL) support